nevanscott/uxui.cat/content/projects/elearning/index.md

 You will be designing a new app to be launched on both Android and iOS.
 For the sake of this exercise, assume that both apps will be built using a tool like [React Native](https://reactnative.dev).
 It's your job to:

-* quickly prototype a key flow of the app
+* prototype a key flow of the app
 * develop a visual identity to accompany it
 * develop the design to be appropriate for both platforms (iOS and Android), highlighting any important design differences between the two platforms